Talk to a Certified Specialist

 - A delivery truck driver

-- A company that manufactures or sells chemicals used on your job
+- The company that manufactures or sells chemicals used on your job

 - A customer or vendor who injures you

-Filing a personal injury claim allows you to obtain compensation for losses that aren’t covered by workers’ compensation benefits, such as pain and suffering.
+Filing a personal injury claim allows you to obtain compensation for losses not covered by workers’ compensation benefits, such as pain and suffering.

-How Does A Personal Injury Lawsuit Affect Your Workers’ Compensation Benefits?
+How Does a Personal Injury Lawsuit Affect Your Benefits?

 The Pennsylvania Bureau of Workers’ Compensation has the right to place a lien on any recovery you make from a third party.
-Therefore, it’s important to seek the help of an experienced attorney before you accept any personal injury settlement offer.
-Our attorneys can ensure that you keep as much of your personal injury settlement as possible.
+Therefore, it’s important to seek help from an experienced attorney before accepting any personal injury settlement offer.
+Our attorneys can ensure you keep your personal injury settlement as much as possible.

 Unfortunately, denials and disputes are commonly part of the workers’ compensation process.
 If you have received a Notice of Workers’ Compensation Denial (NWCD) or are having a dispute about whether or not your injury was work-related, it doesn’t mean that all hope is lost.
 Our workers’ compensation lawyers can help you pursue an appeal.